Changes in Real Estate. A Twist on the Old?

 Today, home sellers have the option to sell at no commission paid by the seller.
 This program requires the buyer to pay the full fee to both the listing company and the buyer’s agent company.
 Kind of the opposite of what has been the process.

-As these changes continue to evolve, sellers and buyers will find that most real estate agents are almost as shocked by all the changes as they are.
+As these changes in real estate continue to evolve, sellers and buyers will find that most real estate agents are almost as shocked by all the changes as they are.
 But as the other saying goes, the only thing that is consistent is change.

 If you want more information contact Jim Clifford at 253-826-7513 or email at [email protected].
 Jim has over 40 years of experience helping clients and customers sell and buy homes, condos, multifamily and vacant land in Washington.